 Federal Perkins Loan – Department of Education Title IVPerkins monies are contingent on the availability of funds and the demonstration of need according to federal regulations and University guidelines.
 The interest rate is 5 percent.
 The cumulative amount is $60,000 (including undergraduate loans).Federal Direct GradPLUS Loan – Department of Education Title IVThe Federal GradPLUS loan program was made available July 1, 2006.
 Congress extended the undergrad PLUS (parent) loan to allow graduate students to borrow on their own signature up to the cost of attendance (less the amount of Unsub Stafford loan and other aid).
 A credit check is required.
 The interest rate is fixed at 7.9 percent; requires the borrower to pay a 4 percent origination fee which is deducted from the loan proceeds.
 The GradPLUS enters repayment immediately after it is fully disbursed, at which time it is placed in an in-school deferment while the student continues in school.
 The loan enters a six-month post-enrollment deferment at the time the student is no longer enrolled.
 The same deferment and forbearance options apply as with Stafford Loans.For more information regarding federal student loans, go to: http://studentaid.ed.gov/PORTALSWebapp/students/english/funding.jsp

-Application information will be e-mailed to the student who has paid their intial admissions fees in the Spring.
-This will provide instructions needed to complete the online Application for Financial Aid.
+Application information will be e-mailed to the student who has paid their initial admissions fees in the spring.
+This will provide instructions needed to complete the online application for Financial Aid.